Green path over

 Carbonova technology utilizes huge amounts of greenhouse gas feedstocks annually and turns them into a sustainable and valuable solid commodity.

 The company owns the proprietary process and catalysts formulation.
-With headquarters in Alberta, Carbonova is on track to building the first large scale commercial carbon nanofibers unit in Canada by 2022.
+With headquarters in Alberta, Carbonova is on track to building the first large scale commercial carbon nanofibers unit in Canada.

 "Lines from a row of tanks feed two greenhouse gases, carbon dioxide and methane, into a chamber the size and shape of a wasp’s nest.
 Less than a minute later, the other end spits out carbon fibre, a more valuable material that is used in cars, planes, golf clubs and other useful things."

 Carbon nanofiber is a material with extraordinary mechanical, thermal, electrical, and chemical properties.
 It has applications in a wide variety of industries including transportation vehicles, concrete, electronic devices, textiles, ink, coatings, lubricants, tires, and agriculture.

 We produce carbon nanofiber from a novel process that utilises carbon dioxide and methane.
 Our feedstocks have low cost and high global warming impacts, and we transform them into a material that is valuable and in demand.

 Carbonova Technology: Key Differences

 Carbon nanofiber is 40 times stronger and 4 times lighter than steel.
 It even created a new category of super ultrahigh strength allowing us to broaden the horizon of what we consider "possible".
 Space elevator anyone?